 APPOINTMENT, VISITOR & EVENT RESTRICTIONS

-Until further notice, we are screening each person entering the building for a fever and other symptoms.
+Legacy Health is screening each person entering the building for a fever and other symptoms.
+Please follow these instructions:

 - Form a line